alvarezp/caddeus/README.md

 * Lower targets depend on GNUmakefile.
 This causes the whole project rebuild if GNUmakefile changes.
 This ensures that a change on GNUmakefile does not break project build.
+* All modifiable parts are together in the top section of the GNUmakefile to avoid confusion.